Coron, Palawan: Filipino resistance

 During this point, guerrilla activities intensified.
 On September 2, Captain Bajar with 18 Americans captured and killed 2 Japanese soldiers at Patungan.
 The Japanese retaliated on the 5th by massacring the people of Patungan.
 On the 7th, guerrilla forces launched a counterattack under Captain Carlos Amores at Singay Camp.
 They attacked on the 8th and the 9th where they attacked Japanese launches and massacred their forces.
 Another encounter occurred on the 29th between the Japanese and Filipino forces under Lt.
 Jesus Rañada and Lt.
 Simeon Macolor.
 By December 1942, guerrilla supplies at Coron were exhausted.

 On February 26, 1943, guerrilla forces landed at Sitio Colatang and organized their headquarters at Otoy and Cobata.

-On September 24,1944, at around 0900, more than 100 American planes arrived in the skies of Coron and bombed up to 24-80 Japanese ships of different categories.
+On September 24, 1944, at around 0900, more than 100 American planes arrived in the skies of Coron and bombed up to 24-80 Japanese ships of different categories.
 Most of them were sunk at Busuanga.

 Liberation

-In February 1945, guerrillas from Palawan arrived at Culion and established their headquarters.
-American planes came and brought food for the lepers and civilian refugees.
-American P.T. boats went to Coron and subjected the town to bombardments.
-Lt.
-Trinidad Vizconde led the attack.
-It was believed that the Japanese were still at Coron and were waiting for the arrival of the American liberation forces.
-Many houses were burned as a result of this attack.
-By March, Coron was liberated from Japanese control.
-American forces then used an airfield in Malaking Patag.
-As a result of his wartime merits, Captain Carlos Amores eventually became the mayor of Coron.
+In February 1945, guerrilla forces from Palawan arrived in Culion and established their headquarters.
+American aircraft subsequently delivered food supplies to lepers and civilian refugees.
+At the same time, American PT boats bombarded the town of Coron under the command of Lt.
+Trinidad Vizconde, amid reports that Japanese forces remained in the area awaiting the arrival of American liberation troops.
+The bombardment resulted in the destruction of many houses.
+By March 1945, Coron had been liberated from Japanese control.
+American forces later utilized an airfield at Malaking Patag.
+In recognition of his wartime service, Captain Carlos Amores was later elected mayor of Coron, but was however replaced by Lt.
+Simeon Macolor after the Supreme Court, through a general resolution, discounted the inmate votes from Culion.

 Post-war independence

 In 1950, the town of Busuanga was created from the barrios of Concepcion, Salvacion, Busuanga, New Busuanga, Buluang, Quezon, Calawit, and Cheey which used to belong to Coron.
 In 1954, the islands of Linapacan, Cabunlaoan, Niangalao, Decabayotot, Calibanbangan, Pical, and Barangonan were separated from Coron to form the town of Linapacan.

 On June 5, 1998, Coron Island was recognized as an ancestral domain with the issuance of CADC No. 134 to the Tagbanua people.

+On September 9, 2026, the passenger-cargo ship MV June Aster caught fire offshore Coron, resulting in 76 confirmed fatalities.
+An investigation has been opened.